Container

 How to use containers, sections, and div blocks

-Pro tip: A section is a div block that’s full-width and that has a predefined “Section” HTML5 tag.
-A container is a div block with a default max-width.
+Pro tip: A section is a full-width div block with a predefined ‘Section’ HTML5 tag.
+A container is a div block with a default max-width and auto margin on the left and right.

 Table of contents